 Despite the high sales numbers, more than 60% of users still feel concerned about having their financial information hacked when using a mobile phone.
 Nevertheless, customer satisfaction is still fairly high, with mobile retail giants like Amazon and Apple both receiving a satisfaction rating of more than 80%.

 Support Image Zooming by Pinching and Double-tap Gestures

 People are familiar with gestures like double tapping and pinching in order to zoom in to images on mobile.
 During a mobile eCommerce usability study, the Baymard Institute found that, quite naturally, shoppers want to be able to inspect the product thoroughly and are concerned about the small details.
 Users who were interested in purchasing a product but couldn’t explore it by zooming in didn’t feel comfortable buying it and often didn’t commit to the sale.

-It’s quite surprising that, of the 50 top-grossing mobile eCommerce applications, over 40% didn’t support zooming gestures.
+It’s quite surprising that of the 50 top-grossing mobile eCommerce applications, more than 40% didn’t support zooming gestures.
 Even sites that offered close-up versions of images experienced similar bounce rates, which suggests that support of product image zooming gestures in a mobile eCommerce app is fundamental.